 The FL TIG would ensure compliance with all applicable state and local laws and other applicable federal laws and regulations relevant to the proposed restoration alternatives.
-The FL TIG has completed technical assistance reviews with relevant agencies for protected species and their habitats under the ESA, Magnuson-Stevens Fishery Conservation and Management Act, Marine Mammal Protection Act, permits under Section 404 of the CWA and Section 10 of the RHA, consistency with the Coastal Zone Management Act (CZMA) for the preferred alternatives, and other federal statutes, where appropriate.
-Additionally, the FL TIG will complete technical assistance reviews for cultural resources under the National Historic Preservation Act.
-The current compliance status by project at the time of this Draft RP2/EA is provided below in Table 4-24.
+The current compliance status by project at the time of this Final RP2/EA is provided below in Table 4-24.
+The FL TIG has completed technical assistance reviews and requested consultations/authorizations with relevant agencies under the ESA, Magnuson-Stevens Fishery Conservation and Management Act, Marine Mammal Protection Act, permits under Section 404 of the CWA and Section 10 of the RHA, consistency with the Coastal Zone Management Act (CZMA) for the preferred alternatives, and other federal statutes, where appropriate.

+Additionally, the FL TIG will complete technical assistance reviews for cultural resources under the National Historic Preservation Act (Section 106).
+These consultations cannot be completed until design phases are complete and details about exact locations are known.

-Projects involving in-water work would require a Section 404 permit, pursuant to the CWA.
-Any work in U.S. waters, including wetlands, associated with this alternative would be coordinated with the USACE pursuant to Section 404 of the CWA.
-Coordination with USACE and final authorization pursuant to CWA and RHA would be completed prior to final design and construction.
-USACE and NMFS construction guidelines would be followed, where possible, regarding pier construction (USACE/NMFS 2001).
+Projects involving the discharge of dredged or fill material into water of the U.S. would require a CWA Section 404 permit.
+Any work in water of the U.S., including wetlands, associated with the alternatives would be coordinated with the USACE and/or FDEP pursuant to Section 404 of the CWA.
+Coordination and final authorization pursuant to CWA and RHA would be completed prior to final design and construction.
+USACE and NMFS construction guidelines would be followed, where applicable, regarding pier construction (USACE/NMFS 2001).

 Wherever existing consultations or permits are present, they will be reviewed to determine if the consultations/permits are still valid or if re-initiation of any consultations or permits are necessary.
-Implementing Trustees are required to implement alternative-specific mitigation measures (including BMPs) identified in the RP/EA, BE forms and completed consultations/permits.
+Implementing Trustees are required to implement alternative-specific mitigation measures (including BMPs) identified in the RP2/EA and completed consultations/permits.
 Oversight, provided by the Implementing Trustees, would conduct due diligence with regard to ensuring no unanticipated effects to listed species and habitats occur, including ensuring that BMPs are implemented and continue to function as intended.
-As noted above, pursuant to the CZMA, federal activities must be consistent to the maximum extent practicable with the federally approved coastal management programs for states where the activities would affect a coastal use or resource.
-Federal Trustees are submitting consistency determinations for state review coincident with public review of this document.